-- 1) Convert the curve to a curve or a polygon. - 2) Switch the curve into editing points mode and open the Edit Points toolbar. - 3) Select the curve with multiple points and convert to a line, see "Converting curves or lines" below. - 4) Select the point or points on the line for elimination.
+- (1) Curve with points displayed. - (2) Sections between points converted to lines. - (3) Points deleted to create a line section. - 3) Select the curve with multiple points and convert to a line, see "Converting curves or lines" below. - 4) Select the point or points on the line for elimination.
 The selected point is emphasized. - 5) Select Eliminate Points on the Edit Points toolbar. - 6) Accurately position the cursor over the selected point, then click and drag the selected point.
 As the cursor is dragged, a dotted line forms between the neighboring points. - 7) When this dotted line appears to be a straight line between the neighboring points, release the selected point.
 The selected point is eliminated and a straight line now exists between the neighboring points.